Large Pre-Training Datasets Don't Always Guarantee Robustness after Fine-Tuning: ImageNet Robustness Inheritance Benchmarking (ImageNet-RIB)

 \subsection{Benchmark Protocol and Robustness Metric}

-\paragraph{Protocol} Figure~\ref{fig:imagenet-rib} and Algorithm~\ref{alg:imagenet-rib} illustrate the protocol of our benchmark.
-Given a set of out-of-distribution (OOD) datasets $\mathbb{D} = \{D_1, D_2, ..., D_n\}$, a model pre-trained on the dataset $\Dpre$ is fine-tuned on the downstream dataset $\Ddown \sim \mathbb{D}$.
-After fine-tuning, both the pre-trained model and the fine-tuned model are evaluated on the remaining datasets in $\mathbb{D}\setminus\Ddown$.
-This process is repeated by selecting each dataset in $\mathbb{D}$ as the downstream dataset.
+\paragraph{Protocol} Figure~\ref{fig:imagenet-rib} illustrates the protocol of our benchmark.
+Given a set of out-of-distribution (OOD) datasets $\mathbb{D} = \{D_1, D_2, ..., D_n\}$, we select one to use as a fine-tuning dataset $D_\text{FT}$ for a pretrained model.
+We evaluate the model's performance on $\mathbb{D} \setminus D_\text{FT}$ before and after fine-tuning on $D_\text{FT}$, and compute the robustness change.
+This process is repeated by selecting each dataset in $\mathbb{D}$ as the fine-tuning dataset.

 \paragraph{Metric} We define the robustness improvement score ($RI$) as the average relative robustness~\citep{taori2020measuring}.
-Specifically, RI measures the accuracy difference between fine-tuned and pre-trained models on OOD datasets.
-Formally, robustness improvement ($RI$) after fine-tuning on $D_i (=\Ddown)$ is defined as:
+Specifically, $RI$ measures the accuracy difference between fine-tuned and pretrained models on OOD datasets.
+Formally, robustness improvement ($RI$) after fine-tuning on $D_i (=D_\text{FT})$ is defined as:

-where $A^{(j)}_\text{pre}$ and $A^{(j)}_i$ denote the average accuracies of pre-trained and fine-tuned models on $D_j$, respectively.
-In addition to relative robustness, effective robustness~\citep{taori2020measuring} is an alternative metric commonly used to evaluate OOD performance.
+where $A^{(j)}_\text{pre}$ and $A^{(j)}_i$ denote the average accuracies of pretrained and fine-tuned models on $D_j$, respectively.
+In addition to relative robustness, effective robustness~\citep{taori2020measuring} is an alternative metric commonly used to evaluate OOD performance~(see Appendix~\ref{supp:effective}).
 Effective robustness measures how much the accuracy of a model deviates from an expected baseline, typically using a reference in-distribution dataset (\eg, ImageNet-1K).
-While effective robustness is insightful, we use relative robustness in this benchmark to facilitate direct comparisons between different fine-tuning methods and initial pre-training datasets.
+While effective robustness is insightful, we use relative robustness in this benchmark to facilitate direct comparisons between different fine-tuning methods and initial pretraining datasets.
 We summarize the overall robustness improvement across all datasets as the mean robustness improvement ($mRI$).